 - 2020.
 Born-Digital Publications: Public Databases, Hypertext Journals, and Companion Websites as Digital Humanities Tools.

 Electronic Literature: Reimagining Digital Tools in/and the Humanities

 In my PhD project, I study the social and technological aspects of the digital practices by scholars in the field of electronic literature in order to provide new insights into the importance of digital tools as theory-building methodologies in the humanities.
-I distinguish three intertwined attributes of digital tools that shape research practices and outcomes: Databases (storing), Experimentation (playing), and Dissemination (showing).
+I distinguish three intertwined attributes of digital tools that shape research practices and outcomes: Databases (storing), Experimentation (playing), and Platforms (showing).